110-141-143-153-145-162/typing-club-hacks/README.md

 Also, to unlock all the levels you have to guess the last level number .
 Let me know if you figure it out !

 Now, you'll be able to skip around to diffrent levels .

+Also, to complete any level use auto type .